ramosslyz/catngul/vuln.md

 # Vulnerability

 ## XXE
-Detection
+- Detection
   - Look for applications that uses an XML format to transmit data between the browser and the server.

-Exploit
+- Exploit

-Prevention
+- Prevention

+- Online Resources

 ## Subdomain Takeover